 The birth of standardisation and repetitive work was a natural transition from the industrial age.
 Maybe the rigidity of the ‘Taylorist’ office layout (desks facing the same direction and heavily supervised), combined with the necessity for workers to earn an income, meant that wearing a mask was enough to control the spread of any virus.
 Compared to our flexible open spaces and agile work styles.
 Don’t get me wrong; I am not advocating returning to rows of desks and clinical layouts.

-It’s also quite ironic that the typewriter and the original telephone are the historical foundations of our current laptop & smartphone that allow us to work anywhere.
-Whereas, 120 years ago, both technological advancements took people from the factory floor to the office with the worker being’ tethered’ and micromanaged.
+It’s also quite ironic that the typewriter and the original telephone are the historical foundations of our current laptops and smartphones, which allow us to work anywhere.
+120 years ago, both technological advancements took people from the factory floor to the office, and the workers were’ tethered’ and micromanaged.

 I wonder if this public health issue will inadvertently provide evidence that ‘remote working’ is a viable possibility at scale for many businesses without losing productivity.
 Beyond the noise and current increase in speculation, this has been possible for a decade or so.
 As we start to feel the ‘macroeconomic’ strain, more and more businesses will be looking to cut back, creating a perfect storm for working remotely.
 However, I’m optimistic that our human need to assemble, collaborate & socialise will become central to whatever our new office is in years to come.